whistlegraph/2022.aesthetic.computer/README.txt

  - [] Flicker / held frame while moving between pieces.
 Right now it's just bright green.
  - [] Finish learning about Tezos, LIGO: https://academy.ligolang.org/pascal/chapter-types
- - [] Write a file editor for something crucial in aesthetic.computer, like a TODO program.
-Or produce media to store with GIT-LFS.
+ - [] Write a file editor for something crucial in aesthetic.computer, like a
+      TODO: Program, or produce media to store with GIT-LFS.
       See also: https://web.dev/file-system-access.

 ***Whistlegraph***